 Anne Boleyn was crowned Queen of England at Westminster Abbey by the Archbishop of Canterbury Thomas Cranmer.

-The short rebellion that took place for a couple of weeks in October was the prelude for a much larger rebellion known as the Pilgrimage of Grace.
+A short rebellion began and lasted a couple of weeks and was the prelude for a much larger rebellion known as the Pilgrimage of Grace.
 The Lincolnshire rebellion began in response to Henry VIII's unpopular policies, including the Dissolution of the Monasteries.
 The Rebels also had grievances against Henry's unpopular advisers like Thomas Cranmer.
 The rebels consisted of both common people and land owners alike, but some land owners were forced to take part.
 The rebels reached Lincoln where they were assured Henry VIII would listen to their demands if they disbanded.
 Meanwhile Henry ordered that a army should be sent to Lincoln as kill the rebels.
 By the time that army, led by the Duke of Suffolk, reached Lincoln the rebels had dispersed.

-Following the earlier Lincoln rebellion, a larger rebellion began further north in Yorkshire.
-This rebellion again protested against Henry VIII's unpopular policies and advisers.
-They wanted Henry to put a stop to the dissolution of the monasteries and they wanted the removal of the Archbishop of Canterbury, Thomas Cranmer and Henry's adviser Thomas Cromwell.
+A large rebellion began in north in Yorkshire following those in Lincolnshire.
+Known as The Pilgrimage of Grace this rebellion again protested against the unpopular policies and advisers of King Henry VIII.
+They wanted Henry to put a stop to the dissolution of the monasteries and the removal of the Archbishop of Canterbury, Thomas Cranmer and Henry's adviser Thomas Cromwell.
 The leader of the rebellion was Robert Aske, a lawyer and excellent organiser.
 Somewhere between 30,000 and 35,000 rebels were involved and they took control of Pontefract Castle which fell to them without any resistance.

 Crinan (Abbot of Dunkeld)